hpennington/SwiftBook/README.md

     }
 }

-// In the main ContentView for the target. struct ContentView: View {
+// Add your "doc" to the SwiftBook documents table. struct ContentView: View {
     var body: some View {
         SwiftBook([